emdeh/pdf-document-processor/README.md

   ```

 ### Processing Script
-The processing script (`process.py`) extracts data from PDFs, sorts it according to what kind of data it is, and writes it to an Excel file.
+The processing script (`process.py`) extracts data from PDFs, sorts it according to what type of data it is, and writes it to an Excel file.

 Command-Line Arguments
 - `--input` OR `-i`: Path to the folder containing the PDFs to process (output from preprocessing).